 Who do you prefer working with?
 After two decades of offering massage and bodywork, my preference is to work with clients who are open to receiving a good massage, are friendly, punctual, have a modicum of cleanliness, and are discreet.
 Other than that, I have no preference as to the shape, sex, age, or sexuality of my clients.
 All are welcome.

 Are you trained?
 Yes.
 I graduated from Tucson’s Desert Institute of the Healing Arts with a Thousand-Hour Diploma in August of 1998.
 I expanded my massage horizons during a one year residency at Big Sur’s Esalen Institute.
-The learning never stops, as I have taken workshops in India, from Body Electric School of Massage , Sky Dancing Tantra trainings, Thai massage studies at the Sunshine School in Chiang Mai Thailand, and the Upledger institute.
+The learning never stops, as I have taken workshops in India, from Body Electric School of Massage , Sky Dancing Tantra trainings, Thai massage studies at the Sunshine School in Chiang Mai Thailand, and Cranial Sacral studies with the Upledger institute.
 In addition, I have done lots of self work such as an annual Kundalini yoga cleansing at 3HO’s Summer Solstice yoga intensive and all 8 levels of HAI.

 Can I be in the nude?
 Of course.
 I believe that massage should be about comfort and connection.
 Wear what makes you feel comfortable and connected during your massage session.
 After our pre-session interview I leave the bodywork room to wash my hands.
 There are always two fresh sheets on the table so you have a choice of the level of draping or un-drape which suits your comfort level before I return to the room to begin your bodywork session.

 Do you use a table?
 Always.
-Body mechanics and the longevity of my massage career (I have already embarked on the 3rd decade) depend on having a table which is adjusted to an appropriate height.
+Body mechanics and the longevity of my massage career (I have embarked on the 3rd decade) depend on having a massage table which is adjusted to an appropriate height.

 Do you use oil or lotion?
 I primarily use Biotone’s Clear Results Oil.
 Secondarily, I use some Aveda products like ‘Love’ ‘Hand Relief’ and ‘Foot Relief’ to enhance the massage and create a pampering mini-spa atmosphere.
 I also use Kiehl’s “Body Cream.”
 If you have special oil needs, it’s a good idea to bring a bottle to your session.